Elaine Romero: War Pentalogy: Graveyard of Empires, A Work of Art, Revóluciones/Revolutions, When Reason Sleeps, and Martinez in Taos

 She also has an interest in plays that talk about war.
 Romero's grandfather fought in the Battle of Iwo Jima and her uncle was lost in the Vietnam War when she was five years old.
 Romero started the war project by writing ten-minute plays about war, until she realized that she had a lot more to say about the subject.
 Romero decided to write a pentalogy of war plays, which are Graveyard of Empires, A Work of Art, Revóluciones/Revolutions, When Reason Sleeps, and Martínez in Taos.
 Graveyard of Empires was produced by the 16th Street Theater and won the American Blues Theater's Blue Ink Playwriting Award.
 In developing A Work of Art, Romero was a member of the Goodman Playwrights Unit at the Goodman Theatre.
 In both plays, Romero focuses on how war emotionally traumatizes those who do service for the United States as well as family members.
 There is no representation of the United States as a nation or information on war combats.
 Thus, Romero concentrates on the emotional damage caused by war in a non-linear and in some instances, non-realistic way.

+Collaborative and community-based works

+Romero was one of the contributing playwrights to Barrio Stories, a site-specific theatrical production developed from oral histories of Tucson’s demolished Mexican-American barrio and created in collaboration with Borderlands Theater and other playwrights.
+The work was staged as a walking tour performance at the site of the former neighborhood and transformed community interviews into theatrical vignettes and installations.